Welcome to FlashAlert Newswire - Colorado Springs/Pueblo

 Management

-Craig Walker Communications, Inc., has managed emergency communications for the school districts in the Portland-Salem-Vancouver area for 30 years.
+Craig Walker Communications has managed emergency communications for the school districts in the Portland area for 36 years; Colorado Springs for 13.
 The nearly unlimited capacity of the Internet has created the opportunity to bring in other regions and organizations.
 Users benefit from easy access to the news media, while the news media benefit from having an information clearinghouse.
 The automated nature of the network keeps costs low.

 Cost

-Click on the link and choose your region to see annual fees for unlimited use (September-August billing cycle, pro-rated after January 1).
-Note that the FlashAlert self-subscription feature is free up to 100 self-registrants, then carries an additional charge equivalent to
+Click on the link and choose your region to see annual fees for unlimited use of the premium tier (September-August billing cycle, pro-rated starting November 1).

 Credit card renewal

 You may renew your subscription by check or by using a credit card through PayPal below.
-(You do not need a PayPal account, you can make a one-time payment.)
+You do not need a PayPal account, you can make a one-time payment.
+On the first PayPal page where you see $0, enter the amount shown on your invoice.

 Try It